huggingface/community-events/gradio-blocks/README.md

 Steps to add Gradio Spaces to the Gradio Blocks Party org
 1. Create an account on Hugging Face
 2. Join the Gradio Blocks Party Organization by clicking "Join Organization" button in the organization page
-- Once approved add your space using the Gradio SDK
+3. Once your request is approved, add your space using the Gradio SDK